2019 Convergence Tracks: Cannabusiness, Media & Journalism, Sports and More

 2018 Emerging Tech Trends Report (Startup & Tech Sectors Track) – You’ve undoubtedly studied trends within your own industry, but how can you prepare yourself and your business for what’s next in a world of continuous disruption?
 In order to see the future of one technology, you must look at the interconnected future of many technologies.
 In this provocative session, futurist Amy Webb, professor at NYU Stern School of Business and founder of the Future Today Institute, will release her 11th annual Tech Trends Report.
 She’ll provide a data-driven analysis for the emerging tech trends that need to be on your radar in 2018.

 Read the PanelPicker FAQ for important information about SXSW, the PanelPicker entry process, and valuable tips.
-Propose session ideas through PanelPicker® by July 20 at 11:59pm PT.
+Propose 2019 SXSW session ideas through PanelPicker® before the final deadline on Sunday, July 22 at 11:59pm PT.

 Join Us in March 2019